danielnaber/oxygen-languagetool-plugin/README.md

 Building the source code requires Java 6 or later, Maven, and your `.m2/settings.xml` to be set up [as described here](http://www.oxygenxml.com/oxygen_sdk_maven.html#maven_sdk_configuration).
-Call `mvn package`, then unzip the resulting `target/oxygen-plugin-1.0-SNAPSHOT-plugin.jar` to a sub-directory of your `oxygen/plugins` folder and restart oXygen.
+Call `mvn package`, then unzip the resulting `target/oxygen-languagetool-plugin-(...)-plugin.jar` to a sub-directory of your oXygen's `plugins` directory and restart oXygen.

 Thanks to [oXygen XML](http://www.oxygenxml.com) for providing me with a free license.